kalyanshnu/Delivery_AI_System/README.md

 ﻿# 🚀 Delivery AI System

+This is my Internship Work, I carried out at TheDigitalBrand.
 An **AI-powered Smart Delivery Management System** designed to optimize delivery routes, manage logistics efficiently, and provide real-time analytics.
 Built using **MERN Stack (MongoDB, Express, React, Node.js)** and enhanced with **AI-based Route Optimization** for improved performance and reduced delivery costs.